Purpose

 |---|---|

-NoteFor OceanBase Database V4.3.5, the |
+NoteStarting from OceanBase Database V4.3.5 BP3, the |

 | schema. | Optional.
-The schema where the base table of the materialized view log is located.
-If you omit schema., the base table is assumed to reside in your own schema. |
+Specifies the schema of the base table of the materialized view log.
+If you omit schema., the base table is assumed to be in your own schema. |

-| table | The name of the base table of the materialized view log. |
+| table | Specifies the name of the base table of the materialized view log. |

 | parallel_clause | Optional.
-Specifies the degree of parallelism (DOP) for processing materialized view logs.
-For more information, see parallel_clause. |
+Specifies the degree of parallelism (dop) for creating the materialized view log.
+For more information, see parallel_clause below. |

 | with_clause | Optional.
-Specifies the auxiliary columns contained in the materialized view log.
-It indicates whether to record the primary key (PRIMARY KEY) and row identifier (ROWID) when the base table changes, and can also be used to add a sequence (SEQUENCE) to provide additional sorting information for the materialized view log.
-For more information, see with_clause. |
+Specifies the auxiliary columns to include in the materialized view log.
+It indicates whether to record the primary key (PRIMARY KEY) and row identifier (ROWID) of the base table when it changes.
+You can also use this clause to add a sequence (SEQUENCE) to provide additional sorting information for the materialized view log.
+For more information, see with_clause below. |

 | column_name | Optional.
-The name of the column whose values are recorded in the materialized view log for all changed rows of the base table. |
+Specifies the name of the column to record the values of all modified rows in the materialized view log. |

 | new_values_clause | Optional.
-Specifies whether to record both the old and new values of update operations in the materialized view log.
-For more information, see new_values_clause. |
+Specifies whether to record both the old and new values in the materialized view log for update operations.
+For more information, see new_values_clause below. |

 | mv_log_purge_clause | Optional.
-Specifies when to purge data in the materialized view log.
-For more information, see mv_log_purge_clause. |
+Specifies the time when data in the materialized view log is purged.
+For more information, see mv_log_purge_clause below. |

 parallel_clause